vsnupoudel/FlaskAppForCsv/README.md

 End to End implementation for a Flask App in Google Kubernetes Engine.
-The Notebook has EDA, model selection and training for a unclean structured text data.
+The Notebookv(LfTask_EDAandDNN.ipynb) has EDA, model selection and training for a unclean structured text data.
 DNN and Combination of PCA and RandomForest is used for classification.

 # Please visit the following address for deployed app
 ## Deployed in AWS Lightsail